1-Harshit/CS220-computer-organization/Assignment1/Q4-8-3-bit-Priority-Encoder/implementation.md

 x	x	x	x	x	x	x	1	    0	0	0
 ```
 # assumption
-- `8'b00000000` is a invalid input in our implementation the output for same is `100`
+- `8'b00000000` is an invalid input in our implementation the output for same is `100`